-- Successive Approximation (SAR) conversion
+- · Successive Approximation (SAR) conversion

 - · Conversion speeds of up to 500 ksps

-- · Up to 13 analog input pins
+- · Up to 16 analog input pins

 - · External voltage reference input pins

 - · Automatic Channel Scan mode

 - · Selectable conversion trigger source

 - · 16-word conversion result buffer

 - · Selectable Buffer Fill modes

 - · Four result alignment options

 - · Operation during CPU Sleep and Idle modes

-Depending on the particular device pinout, the 10-bit A/D Converter can have up to three analog input pins, designated AN0 through AN12.
+Depending on the particular device pinout, the 10-bit A/D Converter can have up to 16 analog input pins, designated AN0 through AN15.
 In addition, there are two analog input pins for external voltage reference connections.
 These voltage reference inputs may be shared with other analog input pins.
-The actual number of analog input pins and the external voltage reference input configuration will depend on the specific device.
+The actual number of analog input pins and external voltage reference input configuration will depend on the device.
+Refer to the specific device data sheet for further details.